 Chimney stacks

 Repair category 1

-Notes There is weathered and thin render to the stack.
+Notes No significant defects evident.

 Roofing including roof space

-Repair category 2
+Repair category 1

-Notes There is weathering and moss growth to the concrete roof tiles.
+Notes There is some moss growth and weathering to the concrete roof tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.